Living History Museum

 The Enslaved

-On arrival at La Balize at the mouth of the Mississippi River, the captives were introduced to their new status as enslaved colonists.
-St. Charles Parish residents receiving Africans were mainly people who had no supervisory positions, this prompted the 1724 Edict of Louis XV called the Code Noir or Black code.
-This edict regularized the legal status and treatment of the black colonists arriving in Louisiana.
+Upon arrival at La Balize, near the mouth of the Mississippi River, enslaved Africans were introduced to their new status.
+In St. Charles Parish, many of the residents receiving African captives were not in supervisory positions, leading to the 1724 Edict of Louis XV, known as the Code Noir, which standardized the legal treatment of enslaved people in Louisiana.

-You can learn more about the life of Marguerite and her children by taking a tour of the plantation with one of our historical interpreters.
+You can learn more about the life of the enslaved people at Destrehan Plantation by taking a tour of the plantation with one of our historical interpreters.

-The 13th Amendment passed by Congress on January 31, 1865, and ratified by the states on December 6, 1865, formally abolished slavery and involuntary servitude in the United States.
+Slavery was officially abolished by the 13th Amendment, passed by Congress on January 31, 1865, and ratified by the states on December 6, 1865.

 The 1811 Slave Revolt | The Enslaved Registry